 Amidst all the discussion about 'big data' and 'learning health systems', I'd like to take this opportunity to introduce a concept – that of 'devolved analytics'.
 I believe this has a part to play in achieving a better quality healthcare system through the use of large-scale healthcare data.

 The third stage is where the analytics becomes more complex.
-Many healthcare institutions have established data marts or enterprise data warehouses, which contain data drawn from multiple sources within the organisation and a range of different types of data, such as clinical data, financial data, etc.
+Many healthcare institutions have established data marts or enterprise data warehouses, which contain data drawn from multiple sources within the organization and a range of different types of data, such as clinical data, financial data, etc.

 More complex and more sophisticated analyses are then undertaken by a central IT or Informatics team and delivered in the form of ‘dashboards’.
 These enable key members of the institution to explore what is going on in their area or overall.
 Unlike simple reports, most dashboards are interactive and enable the viewer to ‘drill down’ into more or less detail as they wish.

 To deliver such outputs, organizations typically invest in both data warehousing technology and analytical software.
 But they also usually have to invest in specialist personnel to produce such reports.
 This is the stage that many NHS organizations and a high proportion of US organizations are at.
 However, over time the limitations of this approach have started to make themselves felt:

 The availability of attractive in-depth analytics stimulates demand for more.
 This is typically far in excess of the time and resources available of the central team to deliver.
 This leads to frustrating and ever-increasing delays in response to requests.

 Users often request modifications of existing dashboards, which can be time-consuming to produce and can even involve having to re-work the original dashboard.

 Users become frustrated by the lack of transparency of the outputs.
 The logic of how precisely an output has been produced is typically unavailable, making it difficult for users to trust the findings or explore how they have been arrived at.